NorryYing/cardinality-dissertation-code/README.md

 # Hard Cardinality Constraints: Computational Experiments

-This repository contains Python code for my MSc dissertation project on optimization problems with hard cardinality constraints.
+This repository contains the Python code for my MSc dissertation project on optimization problems with hard cardinality constraints.

-The main aim is to compare different solution methods on two general cases:
+The dissertation is method-focused.
+It studies how different exact, relaxation-based, and heuristic methods perform when only a limited number of variables are allowed to be selected.

+Two computational cases are considered:

 1. Sparse portfolio optimization
 2. Sparse linear regression / feature selection

-The project focuses on how different methods deal with the requirement that only a limited number of variables can be selected.
+The main comparison focuses on solution quality, sparsity, runtime where available, and solver status or optimality gap for Gurobi-based models.

 ---

 ## 1. Project Direction

-The dissertation is method-focused rather than only application-focused.
-The main topic is hard cardinality constraints.
+The main topic of this project is optimization with hard cardinality constraints.

+A hard cardinality constraint directly limits the number of selected decision variables.
+This type of constraint appears in many sparse optimization problems, where the aim is not only to obtain a good objective value but also to produce a simpler and more interpretable solution.

 In sparse portfolio optimization, the cardinality constraint limits the number of selected assets in a portfolio.

 In sparse linear regression, the cardinality constraint limits the number of selected features in the regression model.

-The computational comparison will consider solution quality, sparsity, runtime, and optimality gap when a solver-based method is used.
+This repository implements and compares several methods for these two cases.

 ---